Maniac (Conan Gray song): Music video

-In the BRUME-directed music video for "Maniac", which sits at over 76 million views, Gray and English actress Jessica Barden are working the night shift at the theatre/cinema before they fend off her psychotic ex-boyfriends who have risen from the dead.
+In the BRUME-directed music video for "Maniac", Gray and English actress Jessica Barden are working the night shift at the theatre/cinema before they fend off her psychotic ex-boyfriends who have risen from the dead.
 Roth said that the "cinematic" music video pays homage to horror classics such as Dawn of the Dead (1978) and Zombieland (2009).
+Released on YouTube, the video has accumulated over 92 million views, as of November 2023.

 Critical reception

 Helen Ehrlich of Affinity Magazine described "Maniac" as "an eye roll and a smirk" that is "retro, raw and rage-filled."
 The song features "magnetizing pop synths, a stimulating dance-hall bass, and Gray's energizing vocals".
 Despite being officially released in October 2019, "Maniac" was included on Billboard's mid-year list of The 50 Best Songs of 2020.